 One Dennis Watkins Scholarship has been made available through a grant to reward students for excellence.
 This award will be made to an Economics major who will graduate from the College of St. Benedict during the following academic year.

 The Karl C. Fruth Memorial Scholarship Fund was established in memory of Karl C. Fruth (class of 1986) by Terence Fruth, father of Karl C. Fruth.
 This scholarship is intended to encourage students at CSB/SJU to pursue a rigorous academic program in preparation for graduate or professional education at schools of repute.
-The awards will be made to students completing their sophomore year who have an undeclared major or who wish to transfer to the Economics Department and who have a goal of graduate or professional education.
+This scholarship is available to CSB or SJU students who are completing their sophomore year and are planning to major in Economics.
 Junior recipients who have maintained a minimum GPA of 3.0 are eligible to renew their award if they continue in the Economics major and their academic performance indicates that they are candidates for graduate or professional education.

 Fr.
 Gervase Soukup has been made available in alternating years among SJU Accounting, Economics or Global Business Leadership majors with need. (not available for 2017-18)